VRU-NExT/VideoQA/README.md

 If you find this repository helpful for your work,  please kindly cite the following [paper](https://arxiv.org/abs/2203.01225).
 The Bibtex are listed below:
 <pre>
-@article{zhong2022Video,
+@inproceedings{zhong2022Video,
-      title={Video Question Answering: Datasets, Algorithms and Challenges}, author={Yaoyao Zhong and Wei Ji and Junbin Xiao and Yicong Li and Weihong Deng and Tat-Seng Chua}, year={2022},
+      title={Video Question Answering: Datasets, Algorithms and Challenges}, author={Yaoyao Zhong* and Wei Ji* and Junbin Xiao* and Yicong Li and Weihong Deng and Tat-Seng Chua}, year={2022},
-      article={arXiv preprint arXiv:2203.01225},
-}
+      booktitle={The 2022 Conference on Empirical Methods in Natural Language Processing}, }
 </pre>